cuga-rajal/opensim_apple_arm64/README.md

 December 2023 - Bullet 3.26 released to OS trunk for all architectures, opensim-libs updated

-April 2024 - Note added to summary: Opensimulator now requires dotnet8 which only runs on macOS 12 and above.
+April 2024 - Note added to summary: Opensimulator now requires dotnet8 which is only supported on macOS 12 and above.

+June 2024 - Rescinded April 2024 note.
+Dotnet 8 runs fine on macOS 10.15 and macOS 11, although officially supported only on macOS 12 or higher.
 -------------
 **Installing OpenSimulator on an macOS system - Summary**

 General instructions to run Opensimuator server on macOS can be found [here](http://opensimulator.org/wiki/Build_Instructions#Building_on_Linux_.2F_Mac)

-As of today, Opensimulator requires dotnet8 and will not run on dotnet6.
-Dotnet8 will only run on macOS 12.x and greater.
-If you are already running Opensimulator with an older macOS version you will not be able to update Opemsimulator to the latest versions until you upgrade macOS.
+Opensimulator requires dotnet8 and will not run on dotnet6.
+If you are using Mono or Dotnet6 you will need to upgrade to Dotnet8.
+Dotnet8 is officially supported on macOS 12.x or higher but has been found to run fine on macOS 10.15 or higher

 For those installing Opensimulator for the first time, you will need to install dotnet8 from a download at Microsoft's website.